 - negotiating a resolution at a pace that works for the parties, not dictated by the court

 - talking about compromise without using the threat of battling in court

 - focusing on creative problem solving

 If you have questions about whether collaborative divorce is right for your case, let us be the first to answer your questions.
 We have extensive experience in the field and can talk with you openly about your situation and help you determine whether collaborative divorce is right for you.

-Contact First Look Family Law for a free 30-consultation on your collaborative divorce.
+Contact First Look Family Law for a free 30-minute phone or Zoom consultation on your collaborative divorce.

 No one may litigate in court.
 If any party opts out of the process because of an insurmountable impasse, the collaborative case is over and both attorneys and all team members and experts are disqualified from any further involvement in the case.
 The parties must then start over with retaining new litigation counsel, who will represent them in the contested divorce case.